 The Study Leave Appeals Process is outlined on the national website.
 A copy of the Study Leave Appeal Form can also be downloaded from the national website.
 Completed appeals forms must be submitted to the local NHSE Study Leave team for consideration by the Postgraduate Dean (or Deputy Dean).
 If a doctor or dentist in training disagrees with a decision about study leave, they should in the first instance contact the original approver who refused the application to request an explanation / review.
 Appeals must be submitted within four weeks of the date that the origional decision to refuse study leave was communicated.
 Appeals received outside this window will not be be processed.

 Further to the curriculum and discretionary study leave entitlements, study leave is divided into four types.
 Study, exam, private, and international.
 Please note the descriptions below and carefully select the right leave type when submitting your application.

-If you are planning multiple activities in preparation for an exam, you must take care to apply for each activity seperately under the correct leave type. eg An exam preperation course, private exam preperation, and the exam sitting will each require a seperate application.
+If you are planning multiple activities in preparation for an exam, you must take care to apply for each activity seperately under the correct leave type. eg An exam preparation course, private exam preparation, and the exam sitting will each require a separate application.

 Academic doctors and dentists in training have equitable access to specialty study leave funding and can apply for study leave via ALM for study leave related to their specialty training curriculum.
 Study leave related to academic research that is additional to the achivement of specialty curriculum requirements cannot be funded by the NHSE study leave budget but through the funding body for the doctor's academic research (eg the University).